apid/apid/README.md

 * Each plugin's glide.yaml versions should match the libraries versions in apid
 * Use an empty $GOPATH to ensure a clean build

-Note: Use `glide install --strip-vendor` to keep vendor directory size to a minimum

 #### Important